jenstornell/kirby-starthook/readme.md

 *Version 0.1*

-With the starthook you will have access to the page object directly from your `config.php` file.
+- You will have access to the page object directly from your `config.php` file.

-You can pass global data to your templates and snippets.
+- You can pass global data to your templates and snippets.

-You can also do redirects on certain conditions.
+- You can do redirects on certain conditions.

 **[How to install Kirby Starthook](docs/install.md)**